therealdreg/ida_bochs_windows/README.md

 start a debug session and go to File -> Script File -> ida_bochs_windows.py

+This idapython script ask you for bochs symbol file

 Done!

 ## Export IDA Names to file for raw Bochs debug